 - Serve with custard, ice cream or cream.
 Best eaten when warm.

 I love the way the honey and fig juices soak into the sponge and make it sticky and unctuous, without making it too sweet.
-Next time I would throw in some soaked dried sultanas, but it works really well without them.
+Next time I make these Fig, Honey & Cinnamon Sponge puddings I would throw in some soaked dried sultanas, but it works really well without them.
 This is a glorious pud and I had to fend off request for seconds (because I wanted them).
 Give it a try and let me know what you think.